jepusto/SCD-Methods-Guide/docs/index.md

 ## Acknowledgements {-}

 We are grateful for the guidance from Katherine Taylor, who served as our project officer at the Institute of Education Sciences.
-We are also grateful for the suggestions and comments we received from the members of our external advisory panel: Jennifer Ledford, Joel Levin, Danny Swan, Tai Collins, Katie Wolfe, and Kimberly Vannest.
+We are also grateful for the suggestions and comments we received from the members of our external advisory panel: Jennifer Ledford, Joel Levin, Daniel Swan, Tai Collins, Katie Wolfe, and Kimberly Vannest.